drivy/vscode-extensions/css-classes-completion/README.md

 ## Features

-### Class completion
+### Class Completion

-Class completion will be triggered when encountering the `-` char in a "class list" context.
+Suggestions for class names will be triggered when encountering the `-` char in a "class list" context.
-You can force to display the completion list hitting `ctrl + space`
+You can force display of the completion list by hitting `ctrl + space`

 ![completion](media/doc/completion-feature.gif)

-### Reverse completion (searching classname from css property)
+### Reverse Completion (searching for classname by CSS property)

-You can search for an utility class by typing the matching css property.
+You can search for a utility class by typing the matching CSS property.

 ![reverse completion feature](media/doc/reverse-completion-feature.gif)

-### Color preview
+### Color Preview

 Atomic classes setting a text color or a background-color will get a color preview embedded in their completion making it easy to select the correct one.

 ![color preview](media/doc/color-bg-feature.png) ![color preview](media/doc/color-text-feature.png)

-### REM to PX convertion
+### REM To PX Convertion

 This extension will automatically convert `rem` to `px` values as extra documentation comments.
-The convertion will be done using the `root font-size in pixel` setting value (default: 16)
+The conversion will be done using the `root font-size in pixel` setting value (default: 16)

 ![rem to px](media/doc/rem-to-px-feature.png)

-### Hover documentation
+### Hover preview

-Mouse over an utility class will display the related css property values applied.
+Hovering your mouse over a parsed class will display the related CSS property values applied.

 ![hover feature](media/doc/hover-feature.gif)

 ## Installation

+You have to configure the input CSS file path to make the extension work.
-Please, configure the extension settings then reload your IDE
+Please configure the extension settings, then reload your IDE.

 ### Extension Settings

-- CSS file pathes: the relative path to your CSS utilities file.
-Depending your projects, your file could be at differents places.
-You can defined multiples pathes separating them with a `,`
+- CSS file paths: the relative path to your CSS utilities file.

   ```
   Example: